Bee Removal Services

 A swarm is a large group of bees looking for a new home.
 They appear as a giant clump of bees that fly and rest together.
 Bee swarms can be seen in open spaces, and often rest in trees or yards.
 Swarms are usually docile.
 They are more interested in finding a new home than bothering humans.
 That being said, they can land in unsafe places and stay there for days.
 If you see this phenomenon, that means the queen bee is resting while the scout bees are out looking for a new home.
 If the swarm doesn’t move on promptly, it is best to call Little Giant Beekeepers to remove the swarm and relocate it safely to an apiary.
 If you choose to let the swarm stay on your premises, be aware of scout bees flying around your home.
 They are looking for a permanent place to create their colony.
 This can often be in a tree, on the roof, or inside the eaves of your house.
 Once that happens, the bee removal process becomes more difficult.
 It is easier to remove a swarm than a colony that has already moved in.

 Full Hive Removal

-A full hive removal is usually only necessary if your bee infestation has occurred within 4-6 weeks.
-However in the summer months, bees work quickly and we often see honey inside the space after just 1 week.
+A full hive removal is usually only necessary if the bee infestation has occurred within 4-6 weeks.
+However, in the summer months, bees work quickly and we often see honey inside the space after just 1 week.
 Sometimes, bees will inhabit a structure for long periods of time.
-In these cases, the bees have built up a substantial amount of wax, honey and larvae.
+In these cases, the bees have built up a substantial amount of wax, honey, and larvae.
 If the bees are eliminated and the hive is left inside the structure, not only will the wax and honey melt, causing possible damage to the inside of your home, but it draws numerous pests.
 We always recommend a hive removal or cleanup whenever honey is present.

 Live Bee Hive Removal